ELBA: Learning by Asking for Embodied Visual Navigation and Task Completion

-where $[;]$ denotes the concatenation operation and $\mathcal{A}$ is the space of all physical actions from the pre-defined action set, \ie $\mathcal{A}_I \cup \mathcal{A}_N$.
-We make use of a pre-trained T5 model \cite{raffel2019exploring} as the backbone of the encoder-decoder in \textsc{Planner} and finetune it on the training dataset.
+where $[;]$ denotes the concatenation operation and $\mathcal{A}$ is the space of all physical actions from the pre-defined action set, \ie, $\mathcal{A}_I \cup \mathcal{A}_N$.
+We employ a pre-trained T5 model \cite{raffel2019exploring}, fine-tuned on the training dataset, as the backbone of the encoder-decoder in \textsc{Planner}.